Campus Revue

 Campus Revue, aka NBC Campus Revue, was a radio music program broadcast on NBC in the mid-1930s.
 It was heard on Friday nights at 10:30pm beginning October 4, 1935.
 Because the show's sponsor was the Elgin National Watch Company, the title was sometimes announced as Elgin Campus Revue.

+Mills Brothers

 The featured performers were the Mills Brothers, the first African-Americans to have a network show on radio.
 Writing about "Sepia singers and musicians" in the California Eagle (November 25, 1935), Charles Isaac Bowen commented: